gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 ### `2` - GNU's Binutils
 > #### `2.36.1` or newer
-> The Binutils package contains a linker, an assembler, and other tools for handling object files.
+> The GNU's Binutils package contains a linker, an assembler, and other tools for handling object files.

 > **Required!** to build GCC in current stage.
 ```bash